CelliesProjects/use_google_fonts_locally/README.md

 In this example we are going to serve the Google Roboto font from your esp32 instead of through the Google API.
 This means downloading the font files, renaming and adjusting them, converting to C-style header files and use them with ESPAsynWebServer.

+A simple example sketch on how to set up ESPAsyncWebServer is included.

 1. Locate the font on [https://fonts.google.com/](https://fonts.google.com/).

 2. You will need to download the font through the google font API which is `https://fonts.googleapis.com/css2`.